Tools That Teach Us Their Language

 Bezier curve applied to vector paths

-From rules to intelligence
+From Rules to Intelligence

 The Question Worth Exploring